-The present Via della Lungara follows the trajectory of an old road which near the Piazza Sant’Egidio forked off from the old Via Aurelia and continued northward towards the Vatican City.
+The present Via della Lungara follows the trajectory of an old road which near the Piazza Sant’Egidio used to deviate from the old Via Aurelia and continued northward towards the Vatican City.
 It then followed the present Via della Scala as far as the Porta Septimiana.

 Via della Lungara Rome